-If you are exempt from parental notification, other documents will be required:
+If you are exempt from parental notification, the following documents will be required at the clinic:

 If married or divorced: you must bring a state issued marriage license or divorce certificate.

 If you have a dependent child: you must bring the child's birth certificate.

 If emancipated: you must bring court documentation